This report provides statistics on Australia’s tourism businesses. It reports on changes from June 2016 to June 2021 in:

 No sector of the economy escaped the impacts of the pandemic.
 However, tourism was one of the industries most affected:

-- Tourism Gross Domestic Product (GDP) fell 17.6%.
-This compares with 1.7% growth for the economy as a whole.
+- Tourism Gross Domestic Product (GDP) fell 37% in 2020-21.
+This is compared with 4.3% growth for the economy during the same period.

 Number of tourism businesses

 The number of tourism businesses in Australia’s visitor economy continued to grow in 2020-21.
 This was despite a very difficult operating environment.